grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-Note that the constructor doesn't do anything with the channel.
-I could create a new field and assign the channel to it, but I wouldn't use the field at this moment anyway.
-Thus, I decide I can wait a little bit longer before introducing a field.
+Note that the constructor doesn't do anything with the channel yet.
+I could create a new field and assign the channel to it, but I don't need to do that yet, so I decide I can wait a little bit longer.

 Taking a bird's-eye view on my Statement, I currently have: